AlmaLinux/mirrors/docs/isos.md

 # AlmaLinux ISOs links
-There are you can find the list of available architectures and versions on the mirrors.
+Here are you can find the list of available architectures and versions on the mirrors.
 Also you can use a BitTorrent file for downloading ISOs.
 It should be faster than using direct downloading from the mirrors.
 A .torrent file can be found from any mirror in ISOs folder.